Bixymax/AnimeSoul/README.md

 ├── requirements.txt    # Python dependencies
 └── README.md
 ```

 ---

+## 💬 Ideas & Feedback

+I am always looking for ways to improve AnimeSoul!
+If you have any ideas for new features, interface improvements, or other implementations, I would love to hear them.

+Feel free to share your thoughts by opening an [Issue](https://github.com/Bixymax/AnimeSoul/issues) and describing your idea.
+All feedback is highly appreciated!

+---

 ## 📜 License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it.

 ---

 ## ⭐ Support

-If you like this project, consider giving it a star on GitHub!
+If you like this project, consider giving it a star ⭐️ on GitHub to support its development!